eShalby/Connect-Four/README.md

 # Connect-Four
-A game of Connect 4 with cool rectangle selctor interface.
+A game of Connect 4, with cool rectangle selector interface.